Get instant quote

 SLM & DMLS printer parameters

-The typical build size of a metal 3D printing system is 250 x 150 x 150 mm, but larger machines are also available (up to 500 x 280 x 360 mm).
-The dimensional accuracy that a metal 3D printer can achieve is approximately ± 0.1 mm.
+A common build size for metal systems is 250 x 150 x 150 mm, with larger platforms available up to 500 x 280 x 360 mm.
+Dimensional accuracy is approximately ±0.1 mm.

 Small batch manufacturing of a bicycle frame using SLM.
 Thank you to Renishaw and Empire Cycles for the photo.